-In today’s era of Big Data, wading through piles of information and knowing what to focus on is often half the battle — literally leading to “analysis paralysis”.
+In today’s era of data driven marketing, wading through piles of information and knowing what to focus on is often half the battle -- literally leading to “analysis paralysis”.

-This is one more area where Sam will be invaluable for you.
+This is one more area where Your Strategic Marketing Partner will be invaluable for you.

-Largely employing the law of 80/20 — where 80% of your results come from just 20% of your actions — Sam will help you choose the most important pieces of information so that your organization has the focus to thrive.
+Largely employing the law of 80/20 and Price's Law -- where 80% of your results come from just 20% of your actions -- Sam will help you choose the most important pieces of information so that your organization has the focus to thrive.

 And this is the purpose of a well-crafted decision model which gets right to the critical core.
 Sam will help you transform piles of “ugly data” into a hyper-clear valuable tool known as a decision model.